-Joaqu-n
+Joaquín

 January 19, 2001 - Escapes the maximum-security Puente Grande prison in Jalisco, Mexico, in a laundry cart.
 The planned escape requires bribes and cooperation allegedly costing him $2.5 million, according to Malcolm Beith's book, "The Last Narco."

-2004 - The US government announces a $5 million reward for information leading to Guzm-n's arrest and conviction.
+2004 - The US government announces a $5 million reward for information leading to Guzmán's arrest and conviction.

-May 2008 - Guzm-n's son, Edgar, is murdered in a parking lot shootout near Culican, Mexico.
+May 2008 - Guzmán's son, Edgar, is murdered in a parking lot shootout near Culican, Mexico.

 2009 - First appears on Forbes' billionaires list.

-2009 - Guzm-n and other cartel leaders are indicted on charges of conspiring to import more than 264,000 pounds of cocaine into the United States between 1990 and 2005.
+2009 - Guzmán and other cartel leaders are indicted on charges of conspiring to import more than 264,000 pounds of cocaine into the United States between 1990 and 2005.

-August 2011 - Guzm-n's wife, Emma, who has dual US-Mexican citizenship, gives birth to twin girls in a hospital outside of Los Angeles.
+August 2011 - Guzmán's wife, Emma, who has dual US-Mexican citizenship, gives birth to twin girls in a hospital outside of Los Angeles.

 2012 - The US Treasury Department uses the Foreign Narcotics Kingpin Designation Act to freeze the US assets of his relatives.

-February 22, 2014 - Guzm-n is apprehended at a beach resort in Mazatl-n, Mexico.
+February 22, 2014 - Guzmán is apprehended at a beach resort in Mazatlán, Mexico.

 July 11, 2015 - Escapes the maximum-security Altiplano Federal Prison near Toluca, Mexico, by crawling through an opening in the shower area of his cell block leading to a nearly mile-long tunnel.

 October 2015 - While on the run, he meets with movie star Sean Penn and Mexican actress Kate del Castillo.
-Penn's interview with Guzm-n subsequently runs in Rolling Stone magazine.
-"I supply more heroin, methamphetamine, cocaine and marijuana than anybody else in the world," Guzm-n is quoted in the interview.
+Penn's interview with Guzmán subsequently runs in Rolling Stone magazine.
+"I supply more heroin, methamphetamine, cocaine and marijuana than anybody else in the world," Guzmán is quoted in the interview.
 "I have a fleet of submarines, airplanes, trucks and boats."

-January 8, 2016 - Guzm-n is recaptured by Mexican authorities in Los Mochis, Sinaloa, after a raid leads to a shootout in which five people connected to Guzm-n are killed.
+January 8, 2016 - Guzmán is recaptured by Mexican authorities in Los Mochis, Sinaloa, after a raid leads to a shootout in which five people connected to Guzmán are killed.

-May 9, 2016 - A judge in Mexico approves the United States' request to extradite Guzm-n, who faces charges in seven states.
+May 9, 2016 - A judge in Mexico approves the United States' request to extradite Guzmán, who faces charges in seven states.
 Once extradited, he will be sent to Brooklyn, New York, to stand trial on federal charges.

-January 19, 2017 - Mexico's Foreign Ministry turns Guzm-n over to US authorities.
+January 19, 2017 - Mexico's Foreign Ministry turns Guzmán over to US authorities.

 January 20, 2017 - Enters a plea of not guilty at his arraignment in US District Court for the Eastern District of New York.